-We identified that existing recruitment practices are a significant contributor to the under-representation of women in particular disciplines and in senior leadership roles.
+Opportunity 3: Workplace culture Our fixing the system approach aims to address the underlying causes of inequality by removing the potential for bias from our policies, processes and workplace culture.
+Following are examples of our progress to date and areas for future action.
+NEW ACADEMIC PROMOTION POLICY AND PROCESS Traditional academic promotion processes in higher education often embed bias that favours some activities (research) over other activities (teaching and service).
+Research suggests these traditional models result in gender disparities in application and success rates.
+In 2017, we reviewed and changed to be more inclusive and to better recognise and value the work of all academics.
+The new streamlined process was designed to recognise individual strengths, support flexible career pathways and provide greater transparency.
+It has resulted in increased application rates from women, positive feedback from staff of all genders and equitable success rates.
+A detailed analysis of gender equity outcomes formed part of the review of the new promotion policy.
+2021 UPDATE: Continued analysis has shown sustained positive impacts of this new policy.
+Anecdotal evidence also indicates the policy has impacted on workload allocation and uptake in citizenship and leadership activities.
+RECRUITMENT We identified that existing recruitment practices are a significant contributor to the under-representation of women in particular disciplines and in senior leadership roles.
 While women who apply to work at Macquarie fare well through our recruitment process, we want to attract a more equal representation of female applicants.
-To improve gender diversity, a number of initiatives have been put in place with positive outcomes:

-- Senior recruitment: Since 2017, Macquarie has mandated that recruitment firms provide gender diverse longlists for senior appointments. - Discipline-specific action: Our School of Engineering undertook a recruitment drive in 2018, led by the Dean of Engineering.
+To improve gender diversity, a number of initiatives have been put in place with positive outcomes: - Senior recruitment: Since 2017, Macquarie has mandated that recruitment firms provide gender-diverse longlists for senior appointments. - Discipline-specific action: Our School of Engineering undertook a recruitment drive in 2018, led by the Dean of Engineering.
 Staff networks were used to identify potential female candidates, who were then encouraged to apply.
 Extra care was taken to review gender balance while creating a longlist, and the school committed to interviewing every woman on that longlist.
-As a result, the school's representation of academic women increased from 5% to 25%. - Anonymous recruitment: Several department-led pilots of anonymous recruitment (at long- and short-listing stages) have been undertaken.
-Positive feedback was received from these pilots, so further testing of anonymous recruitment will be undertaken in 2020. - Recruitment training: New training has been developed that integrates bias mitigation and inclusive recruitment strategies.
+As a result, the school's representation of academic women increased from 5 per cent to 25 per cent. - Anonymous recruitment: Several department-led pilots of anonymous recruitment (at long listing and short listing stages) have been undertaken.
+Positive feedback was received from these pilots, so further testing of anonymous recruitment will be undertaken. - Recruitment training: New training has been developed that integrates bias mitigation and inclusive recruitment strategies.
 All recruiting managers are encouraged and expected to attend.